nukesz/nukesz.github.io/content/post/dockerize-spring-boot.md

 ## Introduction

 In this post, I'd like to present a few options to ship a spring boot application in a docker container.
-There are many easy ways to *dockerize a spring boot* (probably a nice google hit search), but I don't see too much discussion around the pros and cons.
-So let's jump into it
+There are many ways to *dockerize a spring boot* (probably a nice google hit search), but I don't see too much discussion around the pros and cons.
+So let's jump into it.

 ## Create new project

-Just go to https://start.spring.io/ and create a new project.
+Go to https://start.spring.io/ and create a new project.
 I'll be using:

 - Gradle - Groovy
 - Spring Boot 3.4.2
 - Java 21
 - Dependencies: Spring Web

-For demonstration, I'm going to add the "/ping" endpoint and it's going to return "pong".
+For demonstration, I'm going to add a "/ping" endpoint and it's going to return "pong".
 Just simply create `PingController.java`.

 ```java
 package com.nukesz.demo;